rajbos/github-azure-devops-marketplace-extension-news/README.md

 The posting to social media part has been disabled, as Twitter is no longer a safe place to post things and I will not promote it anymore.
 Haven't had time or inclination to set this up on Mastodon yet.

 Posting for the GitHub Actions news goes to https://devops-actions.github.io/github-actions-marketplace-news, which can be followed through an RSS feed.
+The source repository for that blog is here: https://github.com/devops-actions/github-actions-marketplace-news

 ## Building the solution
 `dotnet build`